ThugsFinance/cloiinkcoin.com/src/content/eth2/shard-chains/index.md

 ---
 title: Shard chains
-description: Learn about shard chains - partitions of the network that give Ethereum more transaction capacity and make it easier to run.
+description: Learn about shard chains - partitions of the network that give Cloiinkcoin more transaction capacity and make it easier to run.
 lang: en
 template: eth2
 sidebar: true
 image: ../../../assets/eth2/newrings.png
 summaryPoints:
   [
-    "Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.", "Shard chains spread the network's load across 64 new chains.", "They make it easier to run a node by keeping hardware requirements low.", 'This upgrade is planned to follow the merge of mainnet with the Beacon Chain.', ]
+    "Sharding is a multi-phase upgrade to improve Cloiinkcoin’s scalability and capacity.", "Shard chains spread the network's load across 64 new chains.", "They make it easier to run a node by keeping hardware requirements low.", "This upgrade is planned to follow the merge of mainnet with the Beacon Chain.", ]
 ---

 <UpgradeStatus date="~2022">
     Shard chains should ship sometime in 2022, depending on how quickly work progresses after <a href="/eth2/merge/">the merge</a>.
-These shards will give Ethereum more capacity to store and access data, but they won’t be used for executing code.
+These shards will give Cloiinkcoin more capacity to store and access data, but they won’t be used for executing code.
 The details of that are still being figured out.
 </UpgradeStatus>

 ## What is sharding? {#what-is-sharding}

 Sharding is the process of splitting a database horizontally to spread the load – it’s a common concept in computer science.
-In an Ethereum context, sharding will reduce network congestion and increase transactions per second by creating new chains, known as “shards”.
+In an Cloiinkcoin context, sharding will reduce network congestion and increase transactions per second by creating new chains, known as “shards”.

 This is important for reasons other than scalability.